If I was going to come up with a tagline for brand architecture, it would be something like “sell more things to more

 We’ve written before on different parts of defining your brand identity at a high level—defining your why, the brand wheel, the is/isn’t chart.
 These things are essential to your brand development and defining who you are as a company.
 If we were looking at the marketing funnel, the activities mentioned above would give you the tools you need for the language in the “awareness” part of your marketing efforts.
 Brand-level messaging supports lead generation by telling the market who you are in a clear and concise way.

 Once prospects know who you are and what you stand for, it’s time to talk about what you can offer them.
 This is where the segmentation shifts from “we sell these software products to insurance carriers” to “we sell this suite of software products to mid-tier home insurance carriers.”
-How these products, services, sub-brands, or subsidiary companies are defined in relationship to your overarching brand is your brand architecture.
+How these products, services, sub-brands, or subsidiary companies are defined in relation to your overarching brand is your brand architecture.
 There are many different kinds of brand architecture; the three most common are the branded house (like FedEx), the house of brands (like Procter & Gamble), and the endorsed brand (like Marriott).
 We won’t delve into the differentiators too much in this post, but suffice it to say there are other categories as well.

 How can brand architecture help my business?